domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Don't force it. --James Pietragallo, Small Town Murder podcast, Ep.
 160

 You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
 179

+Looking back is narcissism; looking forward is fantasy. --S.M. from friend and colleague